LiamJCates/Programming-Notes/C++/Utilities/STL/iterators.md

 	Output iterator — One that allows the programmer to write to the collection.
 Output iterators of the strictest types guarantee write access only.

+	output iterators move forward only.
+You can use the increment operator (prefix or postfix), but not decrement.

 The basic iterator types mentioned in the preceding list are further refined into the following:
 	Forward iterator — A refinement of the input and output iterators allowing both input and output.
 Forward iterators may be constant, allowing for read-only access to the object the iterator points to, and otherwise allow for both read and write operations, making it mutable.
 A forward iterator would typically find use in a singly linked list.